-It's Ex Libris' policy to provide new fixes only for the current version and one version back.
-At this point in time (Feb.
-2016) that's v23 and v22.
+It's Ex Libris' policy to provide new fixes only for the current version and - if feasible - for one version back.
+At this point in time (July 2020), that's v23 and v22.
 But we continue providing advice and support which does *not* involve new fixes indefinitely.
 (If you encounter a problem which is fixed in a Service Pack which you have not yet applied, you are, of course, still able to apply that Service Pack.)

 Thus, we have already stopped providing new fixes and Service Packs for versions 20 and 21.
 But there are not likely to be significant new problems requiring Aleph fixes with Aleph 20 or 21.
 They have been in use by many customers over many years.

 The article " Aleph version / Oracle version relationships " shows the Aleph version to Oracle version relationships.

 Extended Support for Oracle 11.1 (used with Aleph 20) ended in Aug.
 2015.
 Sites continuing to use 11.1 have needed to switch to Sustaining Support.
 As described at https://www.oracle.com/support/lifetime-support/ , Sustaining Support does not include new updates, fixes, security alerts, datafixes, or critical patch updates.
 The minute you switch off of Extended Support, there's the chance, though small, that there could be some critical vulnerability discovered in Oracle which would be fixable only by going to a new version of Oracle (and Aleph).

 Also, there could be enhancements to third-party products (such as Java, Perl, etc.) which could be implemented only with the higher version of Oracle (or Aleph).